BrandonStreets-Mcleod/dissertation-test-code/README.md

 ### 8th Iteration
 Added `shuffle=False` to fit to preserve time series ordinality as shuffling means that patterns based off time are lost
+MSE: 3.580630511104647

+#### Slight Update
+Used HalvingRandomSearchCV to run multiple different variations in a single run and get the best result of the 10 tests.
+Created layer for inputs rather than adding as part of first CNN layer
 ```
 lstm_model = Sequential()